MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

   - Each individual playlist must include a PRO that contains a PRH that contains the KID of the playlist, using the `EXT-X-KEY:METHOD=SAMPLE-AES` tag.
   - The master playlist must include a PRO that contains a PRH that contains all the KIDs used in all the playlists, using the `EXT-X-SESSION-KEY:METHOD=SAMPLE-AES` tag.
 Although this tag is not required by the standard, it is required for Windows 10 and the Xbox One/One S/One X to play.

-- 'cenc' encryption mode, with keys delivered by PlayReady: supported on Windows 10 and the Xbox One, One S, One X since the update of April 2018 ("April 2018 Update")
+- 'cenc' encryption mode, with keys delivered by PlayReady: supported on Windows 10 and the Xbox One, One S, One X in version 1803 or higher.
   - Each individual playlist must include a PRO that contains a PRH that contains the KID of the playlist, using the `EXT-X-KEY:METHOD=SAMPLE-AES-CTR` tag.
   - The master playlist must include a PRO that contains a PRH that contains all the KIDs used in all the playlists, using the `EXT-X-SESSION-KEY:METHOD=SAMPLE-AES-CTR` tag.
 Although this tag is not required by the standard, it is required for Windows 10 and the Xbox One/One S/One X to play.